jlimadev/aws-certification-cloud-practitioner-notes/notes/security-and-compliance/README.md

 - Amazon Inspector must be installed on OS in EC2 Instances.
 The assessment can run in scheduled time and in target groups.
 - After the assessment it sends/provides a report of vulnerabilities.

+> Amazon Inspector is an automated security assessment service that helps improve the security and compliance of applications deployed on AWS.
+Amazon Inspector automatically assesses applications for exposure, vulnerabilities, and deviations from best practices.

+> Amazon Inspector security assessments help you check for unintended network accessibility of your Amazon EC2 instances and for vulnerabilities on those EC2 instances.

+> Amazon Inspector also offers predefined software called an agent that you can optionally install in the operating system of the EC2 instances that you want to assess.
+The agent monitors the behavior of the EC2 instances, including network, file system, and process activity.
+It also collects a wide set of behavior and configuration data (telemetry).

 ## AWS Config

 With AWS Config we can track, audit and record the resources configurations and the compliance of them over time.